 Job postings are falling across the globe, too, according to Indeed.
 They haven’t posted every country, but New Zealand is seeing the fewest job postings, with a 58.2% drop in ads.
 On the other end of the spectrum, Singapore’s new job postings year over year have only decreased by 14.9%.
 The US is somewhere in the middle, with a 30.8% reduction in job postings as compared to March 2019.

-Takeaway from the data: Wherever you are, you are not alone.
+The takeaway from the data: Wherever you are, you are not alone.
 Hiring is down worldwide.
-New Zealand has been praised for its COVID-19 response and has few cases, but jobs postings are down.
-But some countries seem to have taken the decision to freeze over furloughing, and in some hiring is still happening.
+New Zealand has been praised for its COVID-19 response and has few cases, but job postings are down.
+Some countries seem to have taken the decision to freeze over furloughing, and in some hiring is still happening.

 While hiring may be down and layoffs on the rise, trends in the data suggest that certain segments are likely to be more affected than others.

 In our analysis, we found that companies that are hiring are younger and also tend to be smaller in size.
 If you’re looking for a job right now, look for companies that fit this profile as opposed to larger, more well-known companies.